Below are our landscaping tips for winter:

 Cover: If they are not too large, individual plants can be protected by covering them with various sized cardboard or Styrofoam boxes

-Winter wonderland does not have the same meaning in Austin as it does in other locales, but that does not mean you are not able to make your property into one with the help from Elements Group.
+Winter Wonderland does not have the same meaning in Austin as it does in other locales, but that does not mean you are not able to make your property into one with the help of Elements Lawn and Landsacpe.
 We have been providing our clients with the best and most creative holiday lighting for the past seven years.

 We can help in two ways:

 - If you have your own decorations, we can set them up